David Reynolds (racing driver): Walkinshaw Racing (2009)

 In 2009, Reynolds drove for Walkinshaw Racing in the #24 Bundaberg Red Racing Holden VE Commodore, partnering Paul Dumbrell in the Autobarn Commodore as part of a new four-car squad.
 He displayed promise throughout the season, but was generally struck with bad luck.
 A standout performance for the year occurred at Barbagallo Raceway, where Reynolds ran in the top three cars for most of the race.
 The likely podium result came unstuck when a delaminated front left tyre put him in the sand trap at turn 6, and he eventually finished in 22nd place.
 In the final standings, Reynolds placed in 22nd for the year, without a contract for the 2010 season.

 Endurance return (2010)

-For 2010, Reynolds was retained by Walkinshaw Racing for the endurance events, joining Will Davison in the #22 Toll HRT Holden VE Commodore at Phillip Island and Bathurst.
+For 2010, Reynolds was retained by Walkinshaw Racing for the endurance events, joining Will Davison in the #22 HRT Holden VE Commodore at Phillip Island and Bathurst.
 The pairing had a strong showing at the Bathurst 1000, with the car being in the top five cars for most of the day.
 However, while running in third with only a handful of laps remaining, Davison had a race-ending crash at the top of the mountain.
 For the Gold Coast 600, Reynolds joined Fabian Coulthard in the #24 Bundaberg Red Racing Holden, in order for the four-car Walkinshaw team to abide by the international co-driver regulations at the time.